cmf3673/CS_313E_Projects/README.md

 This code is intended for educational purposes and to serve as a guide for those looking to review Python data structures / algorithms.

 This code should __not__ be plagiarized.
-Do the work and you'll be a *computing* science king/queen.
+Do the work and you'll be a *computing* science king / queen.

 Much of this code was written with Matthew Molinar following the [Pair Programming](https://collaboration.csc.ncsu.edu/laurie/Papers/Kindergarten.PDF) model.